rydmike/flex_color_scheme/README.md

 [flex_color_scheme/example/lib/example2](https://github.com/rydmike/flex_color_scheme/tree/master/example/lib/example2/main.dart)
 for the entire example.

-To make custom scheme color let's for simplicity define it as a const in this example.
+To make a custom scheme color, let us for simplicity define it as a const in this example.
 We just need to make a [FlexSchemeData] object with a name, description and scheme colors for the light and matching dark theme.
 In this example we use dark purple and deep green and matching desaturated versions in dark-mode.